janosh/svelte-multiselect/src/routes/(demos)/min-max-select/+page.md

 ## Select All Option

 Use `selectAllOption` to add a "Select all" button at the top of the dropdown.
 It respects `maxSelect` (only selects up to the limit) and skips disabled options.
+Optionally set `shortcuts={{ select_all: 'ctrl+a' }}` to enable the keyboard shortcut (disabled by default to avoid hijacking the browser's native Ctrl+A).

 ```svelte example
 <script lang="ts">